 Compression set is the percentage of deflection that the elastomer fails to recover after a fixed period of time under a specific squeeze and temperature.
 Compression set is a very important sealing factor, because it is a measure of the expected loss of resiliency or "memory" of a compound.
 Compression set is generally determined in air and measured as a percentage of original deflection.
 Although it is desirable to have a low compression set value, this is not so critical as it might appear because of actual service variables.
 For instance, an O-ring may continue to seal after taking a 100% compression set, provided the temperature and system pressure remain steady and no motion or force causes a break in the line of seal contact.
-Also, swelling caused by contact with the service fluid, may compensate for compression set and shrinkage.
+Also, swelling caused by contact with the service fluid, may compensate for compression set.
+The condition most to be feared is the combination of high compression set and shrinkage.
 This will lead to seal failure unless exceptionally high squeeze is employed.
 Compression set is calculated as follows:

-$C = -\frac{t{0} - t{1}}{t{0} - t{s}} \times 100 \%$
+$$C = \frac{t_0 - t_1}{t_0 - t_2} \times 100 \%$$